opa-stack/opa-stack.github.io/guide/api/plugin-system.md

 ## Configuration

-* `PLUGIN_PATH`: List of paths to potentially load plugins from, default is `/data/opa/plugins` This is an array, and will be overwritten if you define a new value, to merge yours with the default, write, example
+* `PLUGIN_PATH`: List of paths to potentially load plugins from, default `[]`, ie, only `/data/opa/plugins` (as it is always there..).
+This is an array, and can be overwritten if you define it multiple places, to merge multiple entries, write, example

 ```yaml
 default: